lchase/hub/README.md

 * Under hub-ui run: npm install && npm start - to spin up the web site and you're ready to go in development environment.
 Navigate to http://localhost:4001 and log in with a@a.com / c

+# See Also
+* For a .NET collector example (work in progress) https://github.com/lchase/hub-collector-qualitycenter